 The biggest problem with using a DIY Last Will and Testament is that you cannot “fix” the problem once it becomes a problem.
 Your Will, after all, doesn’t become relevant until your death.
 Consequently, it will be your loved ones who are faced with the problems your DIY creates.
 Those problems could easily lead to costly, and time-consuming litigation.
 That litigation might even create conflict within your family as people take sides.
 Of course, by then you will not be around to clarify anything or change anything in your Will.
 Ultimately, it will be your loved ones who pay the price for the mistake you made by not working with an estate planning attorney when you created your Will.

-If you have additional questions or concerns about DIY estate planning forms, or you wish to get started creating your Will, contact the experienced Arizona and New Mexico estate planning attorneys at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.
+If you have additional questions or concerns about DIY estate planning forms, or you wish to get started creating your Will, contact the experienced Arizona estate planning attorneys at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.